 Burglary can be committed in a number of ways.
 The law looks at burglary with the view of identifying the intention and dishonesty of the crime, together with proof that trespassing took place.

-Accused of Burglary?
+Accused of burglary?
+Contact us

 - Criminal Damage Solicitors